Last Updated November 21, 2024

 • Being inauthentic

 There's no sure-fire way to bypass the hard work of getting quality media coverage.
 It takes research, relationship building, effort, and strategy.
+But the above-mentioned PR outreach tips, and outreach template, certainly aren't going to hurt.

 You can make your life easier, though, by using the right tools.
-Prezly won't sell you media lists or do the research for you, but we can help you craft pitches, host professional newsrooms, and send effortless campaigns – all from one intuitive tool.
+Prezly won't sell you media lists or do the research for you, but we can help you craft perfect pitches, host professional newsrooms, and send effortless campaigns – all from one intuitive tool.
 Want to try it out yourself for free? 👇

 Pitch journalists right now with a 14-day free trial